 Every dog loses his lunch from time to time.
-Know what to consider for when your dog vomits – is it time to lay off the table scraps or call the vet.
+Find out to know whether your pup needs to lay off the table scraps or if you need to call the vet.

 Nothing in life prepares you for the barf.
 Not the parenting magazines, not the new puppy classes, nothing and nobody can make dog puke on your sofa any less disgusting.
 But after you manage to clean up the mess, you’re left with the most important pet parenting role of all: keeping your dog healthy.
 Every dog loses his lunch from time to time.
 It’s your job to know whether to lay off the table scraps or call the vet.
 Drs.
 Foster & Smith’s Peteducation.com site can help.
 Follow along for retching details from their primer on “Causes, Diagnosis and Treatment of Vomiting in Dogs.”